 Firefighters are regularly exposed to a variety of dangerous carcinogens and chemicals.
 The Minnesota legislature recognizes these heightened dangers are specific to firefighters and put in place additional laws for firefighters under Minnesota Statute 176.011 Subd.
 15 (c), which states in relevant part:

-"A firefighter on active duty with an organized fire department who is unable to perform duties in the department by reason of a disabling cancer of a type caused by exposure to heat, radiation, or a known or suspected carcinogen, as defined by the International Agency for Research on Cancer, and the carcinogen is reasonably linked to the disabling cancer, is presumed to have an occupational disease."
+“A firefighter on active duty with an organized fire department who is unable to perform duties in the department by reason of a disabling cancer caused by exposure to heat, radiation, or a known or suspected carcinogen, as defined by the International Agency for Research on Cancer, and the carcinogen is reasonably linked to the disabling cancer, is presumed to have an occupational disease.”

 This statute means that if a firefighter develops a type of cancer caused by a carcinogen to which firefighters are regularly exposed then the disease is presumed to have arisen out of the employment.
 This statute shifts the burden of proof to the employer to prove the cancer is not causally related.
 Usually in workers’ compensation, the injured worker has the “burden of proof” to demonstrate under the standard, by a preponderance of the evidence, that the injury is causally linked to the work activities.

 Now, other issues can arise in this type of claim.
 Many times, firefighters don’t even know that they even have a workers’ compensation claim and years can pass.
 With this type of a workers’ compensation claim you must put your employer on notice that you have suffered an occupational disease within a certain time period.